Ports of Call

 -Fly directly to the Algarve, and waste no time staking your spot on one of the region's magnificent sandy beaches.

--Take a winter sun vacation to Loule and join in the colourful Carnival celebrations.
+-Take a winter sun vacation to Loule and join in the colourful Carnaval celebrations.

 Holiday resorts in Portugal

 Portugal has a number of popular resorts for sun-seekers looking for the perfect beach holiday.
 Ranging from lively nightlife scenes to secluded and remote beaches, party central to family-friendly activities, there is a place for everyone in Portugal.